Salem Parkway (North Carolina): Brief Greensboro extension

-Macy Grove Road interchange
+Kernersville

-With the Business 40 designation, had been in effect for over 20 years by this point, there was seen a need to reconfigure one of the earliest exits on the route.
-The half interchange with Mountain Street (exit 16), was the former terminus of what was then the new US 421 "Bypass."
-This junction was substandard by the early 2010s, and the need to address this, was aligned with another highway project nearby.
+While the I-40 Business designation had been in effect for over 20 years during this period, there had been long-term planning for the need to reconfigure one of the earliest exits on the route.
+In the town of Kernersville, the half interchange with Mountain Street (exit 16), was the former eastern terminus of the then-new US 421 "Bypass."
+This junction had been considered to be substandard during the previous set of decades and was directly east of the NC 66/150 exit (exit 15).
+The need to address this was aligned with another highway project nearby, the Kernersville Loop.
 Construction began in June 2013 on the first phase of a project to extend Macy Grove Road around the east side of Kernersville.
-Macy Grove Road, which previously passed over Business 40 with no interchange and ended at Old Greensboro Road, was extended to a temporary terminus at a quadrant interchange to East Mountain Street, with a diamond interchange built connecting it to Business 40.
-The extension and interchange opened in May 2015, at which point the former partial interchange with East Mountain Street immediately east of what was then the NC 66/NC 150 interchange was closed and demolished and the westbound roadway through the former interchange realigned closer to the eastbound roadway.
-In October 2020, NC 150 was removed from its concurrency with NC 66 through Downtown Kernersville, and rerouted onto the Macy Grove Road east of downtown, as the route was further extended as a limited access route to its recent intersection with North Main Street, which allowed NC 150 to run concurrently with US 421 for around an extra mile further east.
+Macy Grove Road, which previously crossed over Business 40 with no interchange and had its northern terminus at the at-grade intersection with Old Greensboro Road, was upgraded to expressway standards and extended to a temporary terminus with the one quadrant interchange with East Mountain Street, and the southern terminus of the expressway being at the recent-day designed diamond interchange, built connecting Macy Grove Road to Business 40.
+This was completed and opened in May 2015, which replaced the previous partial interchange with East Mountain Street directly east of what was then the NC 66/NC 150 interchange, in which the partial interchange was closed and demolished, with the westbound roadway over in the vicinity of the interchange, being rebuilt to be realigned closer to the eastbound roadway.
+In October 2020, NC 150 was removed from its concurrency with NC 66 through downtown Kernersville, and rerouted onto the Macy Grove Road east of downtown, as the route was further extended to limited access standards, to its recent intersection with North Main Street, which allowed NC 150 to run concurrently with US 421 for around 1 mi further east.While not directly related; the Salisbury Road bridge over Business 40 was rebuilt during this period, tailoring to downtown Kernersville, while the bridges at South Main Street and NC 66 were rebuilt in the early-to-mid 1990s.

 Salem Parkway

-In 2006, the North Carolina Department of Transportation (NCDOT) decided to rebuild the freeway between Fourth Street and Church Street, which covers most of the original 1.2 mi section of the East–West Expressway from 1958.
-For the next ten years, NCDOT made several studies and a series of public meetings before awarding a design-build contract with Flatiron Constructors, Inc./Blythe Development Company Joint Venture and HDR Engineering, Inc., in September 2016, to complete the final design and construct the project.
-Considered as a $100 million do-over, the project included: replacing the existing roadway pavement, modernizing entrance and exit ramps, replacing nine vehicular bridges, adding two pedestrian bridges, lengthening the acceleration and deceleration lanes between ramps and widening existing roadway shoulders and adding new ones.
+In 2006, the North Carolina Department of Transportation (NCDOT) commenced the rebuilding of the stretch between Fourth Street and Church Street, which covers most of the original 1.2 mi section of the East–West Expressway from 1958.
+For the next ten years, NCDOT conducted several studies and a series of public meetings before awarding a design-build contract with Flatiron Constructors, Inc./Blythe Development Company Joint Venture and HDR Engineering, Inc., in September 2016, to complete the final design and construct the project.
+Considered a $100 million do-over, the project included: replacing the existing roadway pavement, modernizing entrance and exit ramps, replacing nine vehicular bridges, adding two pedestrian bridges, lengthening the acceleration and deceleration lanes between ramps, and widening existing roadway shoulders and adding new ones.